Emily-hou1002/Financial-Management-System-Project/README.md

 3. **Set your Budget**
 - Set both the total expense budget and the exact budget amount for every expense category.
-- Calculate and visualize real-time spending against the set budget.
+- Calculate current spending against the set budget.
 - Create warnings when the actual spending approaches and exceeds the budget amount.

 4. **Set your Saving Goals**